gsong/express-react-project-starter/README.md

 Visit <http://localhost:3000>.

-## Stopping the Development Environment
+## Shut Down the Development Environment

 1. `Ctrl-C` to stop the Express and React development servers.
 1. `npm run stop:db` to stop and destroy the PostgreSQL Docker container.
 Don't